JakeHartnell/Grow.js/README.md

             "function": function () {
                 // The implementation of the action.
                 // Here we simply log "Light on."
 See links to hardware
-                // examples below to begin using microcontrollers console.log("Light on.");
+                // examples below to begin using microcontrollers. console.log("Light on.");
             }
         },